PancakeTaste/DeathChest/README.md

 This plugin was created as a part of the learning process for Minecraft plugin development.
 It serves as a practical project to understand the basics of Spigot API and plugin architecture.

-## Features

-- **Automatic Chest Generation:** Upon player death, a chest appears at the exact location, ensuring a hassle-free item recovery process.
-- **Permission-based Teleportation:** Grant specific permissions to players, allowing them to teleport directly to their death chest for a quick retrieval.

 ## Installation

 1. Download the latest plugin JAR from the [releases page](https://github.com/PancakeTaste/DeathChest/releases).